manideepmamindlapally/manideepmamindlapally.github.io/index.md

 ## Updates
 <div class="updates" style="height: 20em; overflow-y: scroll; text-align: left">

+[<i>Sep '23</i>] Started my PhD programme!
+Looking forward to working with all the lovely people at QuSoft :D

 [<i>Dec '22</i>] Started a reading group with Pranab Sen and Upendra Kapshikar on "MIPstar=RE" result (More on "Talks" tab).
 Please let me know if you are interested to join!<br/> <br/>